dotmpe/node-sitefile/doc/dev.rst

 - viewer for media files
 - 3D meshes using webGL
+- diagramming, dashboards, log viewers, other interactive apps defined in local sketchbooks.

 - other web-related files: browse bookmarks, references.
   An simple URL carroussel/slideshow app?
+An image book.
+A quote book.

-- interact with JSON data, maybe API's, use jsonary_ or json-editor
+- interact with JSON data, maybe API's.
+- work with metadata, schemas, use jsonary_ or json-editor

-- provide an in-browser IDE experience, possibly enabling Makefiles and other buildformats.
-Excuberant CTags.
+- provide an in-browser IDE experience, support NPM, Bower or other packages.
+  CommonJS modules.
+Projects with Makefile, Gruntfile.
+Is excuberant CTags too far back?

 Next: